 Everyone has a different stride (natural pace).
 Find yours during the first steps of a hike.
 It should be smooth — with rhythmic breathing, swinging arms and a consistent length to the step.

 Maintaining that pace can be difficult.
 Slower hikers ahead on the trail slow your pace.
 Faster ones tempt you to hurry along.

-Spreading out helps you maintain your pace, says Mark Anderson, director of program at Philmont Scout Ranch in New Mexico.
-“The truth is your pace can’t be any faster than the slowest hiker in your group.
+Spreading out your group helps you maintain your pace.
+But for safety, your pace can’t be any faster than the slowest hiker in your group.
 It’s important that the group stay together.”

 If not, when Scouts come to a fork in the trail they’ll get separated.
 And if a problem arises with hikers at the rear, the ones in front won’t know about it and will keep going.

 Shorten steps on steep portions of the trail but still retain your rhythm.

 Also, step over objects in the trail instead of stepping on them.
 Stepping up on logs and rocks in the trail all day is like climbing an extra thousand feet straight up.